Hayao Miyazaki bibliography: Princess Mononoke (1983)

 Princess Mononoke (もののけ姫, Mononoke-hime) is a 1983 picture book written and illustrated by Hayao Miyazaki.
 The 29.5 cm × 29.5 cm coffee-table book contains 104 pages of watercolor images and narration.
-It follows a princess arranged to marry an animalistic spirit (mononoke) who then returns to save her father, who has been possessed by a demon.
+It follows a princess arranged to marry an animalistic spirit (mononoke) who returns to save her demon-possessed father.
 After completing his first feature film, The Castle of Cagliostro (1979), Miyazaki began working on sketches for a new animation in 1980.
-The story was roughly based on the "Beauty and the Beast" (1740) fairy tale in which the setting was changed to historical Japan.
+The story was roughly based on the fairy tale "Beauty and the Beast" (1740), with its setting changed to historical Japan.
 Miyazaki drew and painted the boards in approximately a month.
 Unlike other projects, for which he traveled to take inspiration from his surroundings, he created these paintings from his imagination.

 After unsuccessfully proposing the film project to several production companies, Miyazaki published his concepts in this book.
 According to Tributes Nadira Chand, Miyazaki also felt the plot misrepresented the period of Japanese history it was set in.
 However, Miyazaki went on to reuse various ideas from this project in his later films such as My Neighbor Totoro (1988) and Porco Rosso (1992).

-In 1993, Studio Ghibli republished the book in anticipation its film adaptation Princess Mononoke (1997), then in early production.
+In 1993, Studio Ghibli republished the book in anticipation of its film adaptation Princess Mononoke (1997), then in early production.
 The book has little in common with the eventual film, with an entirely different plot and character designs, but it shares a few ideas, such as a character gaining strength due to an evil curse and a weapons factory inside a fortress.
 It is also set in a more recent period of Japanese history than the film.

-The book was translated to English and republished by Viz Media on October 21, 2014 as Princess Mononoke: The First Story.
+The book was translated to English and republished by Viz Media on October 21, 2014, as Princess Mononoke: The First Story.
 Writing for IndieWire, Charles Solomon called it "enchanting" and wrote that fans of Miyazaki's work would find it worth perusing.
 ScreenAnarchys Ard Vijn felt the work was "gorgeous", although he felt it was significantly less detailed than the style of Miyazaki's films.
 Chand wrote that the book allowed for the analysis of Miyazaki's illustrating talent without it being "tainted by animated effects."
 She also appreciated the contrast provided by the selective painting of foreground characters compared to other elements.